The CA Cruising Almanac

 - Sesimbra, Portugal

 Hundreds of location plans within the 2024 edition have been updated, with new additions or major changes to ports including:

 - Le Baule/ Le Pouliguen, France

 - Ria de Corcubión, Spain

 Additional anchorages covering Fisterra/Finisterre, Spain along with revised Port of Entry details for Spain and Gibraltar are also included.

 Free Almanac Corrections by email

-You can also sign up to receive the Almanac corrections by email, simply enter your email address in the box below and complete the reCAPTCHA.
+Sign up to receive the corrections by email, by entering your email address in the box below.

 (Your email address will be retained for a maximum of 12 months during which period it may be associated with your IP address, which is logged for security purposes.)

 The cost of postage for the Almanac and Tide tables, to UK addresses, is £10.
 If you are visiting CA House, a CA Section meeting or a boat show, you can save the postage cost by arranging to pick up a copy there.
 (International shipping costs will vary).